Shagshag/prestashop-documentation/CountyCore.md

 * Visibility: **protected**
 * **Warning:** this property is **deprecated**.
 This means that this property will likely be removed in a future version.
 * This property is **static**.
-* This property is defined in classes\County.php line 52
+* This property is defined in [classes/County.php line 52](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/County.php#52)

 ### $webserviceParameters